ros2/design/articles/183_ros2_threat_model.md

 driver nodes to reduce sensor data fusion latency.
 Trusting components is never ideal but it may be acceptable if the software is well-controlled.

-On the opposite, an non-trusted node can be a third-party object tracker.
+On the opposite, a non-trusted node can be a third-party object tracker.
 Deploying this node without adequate sandboxing could impact:

 * User privacy: the node is streaming back user video without their consent